03 Sep Raising Awareness for Child Skin Cancer During National Childhood Cancer Awareness Month

-September is National Childhood Cancer Awareness Month, and while skin cancer is often associated with adults, children are also susceptible to it.
+September is National Child Cancer Awareness Month, and while skin cancer is often associated with adults, children are also susceptible to it.
 Forms like melanoma, basal cell carcinoma (BCC), and squamous cell carcinoma (SCC) can affect kids, especially those with fair skin or excessive sun exposure.

 Types of Skin Cancer in Children